stevengreens10/ZybooksAutoComplete/README.md

 ## Running
 You will need to use python2 to run the auto-completer.

-The following librarie(s) are required and can be installed through pip:
+The following library is required and can be installed through pip:
   - requests

-  After installing the required dependencie(s), you can simply run the completer as follows:
+  After installing the required dependency, you can simply run the completer as follows:
   `python run.py`

   You will then be prompted to enter your Zybooks email and password.